A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Introduction

 In today’s modern power systems, substations are critical nodes that manage the flow of electricity between generation and consumption.
 Keentel Engineering leverages cutting-edge tools and industry expertise to design, simulate, and support substation engineering across voltage levels and operational requirements.
+A structured approach to substation planning ensures system reliability, regulatory compliance, and long-term operational performance.

 What is a Substation?

 A substation is a crucial part of the electrical grid where voltage levels are transformed, and power is routed safely.
 They are equipped with components such as transformers, bus-bars, circuit breakers, and protection devices to maintain efficient and secure electrical transmission and distribution.
+Modern facilities increasingly support substation electrification initiatives and advanced grid automation requirements.

 Key Types of Substations